emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated, and the scan method must continue to scan the :term:`block`.
-If it returns any other result, the scan method must return that result as soon as possible, without fixing any further references.
+If it returns any other result, the :term:`scan method` must return that result as soon as possible, without fixing any further references.

+    This macro must only be used within a :term:`scan method`, between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`.

     .. note::

-        If your reference is :term:`tagged <tagged reference>`, you must remove the tag before calling :c:func:`MPS_FIX2`, and restore the tag to the (possibly updated) reference afterwards.
-(There is an exception for references to objects belonging to a format of variant auto_header: these references must not subtract the header size.)
+        If your reference is :term:`tagged <tagged reference>` (or otherwise "encrypted"), you must remove the tag (or otherwise decrupt the reference) before calling :c:func:`MPS_FIX2`, and restore the tag to the (possibly updated) reference afterwards.

+        The only exception is for references to objects belonging to a format of variant auto_header: these references must not subtract the header size.

     .. note::